Morriar/nit/lib/geometry/README.md

-# Basic geometry data structures and services
+# `geometry` - Basic geometry data structures and services

 ## Points and Lines